National 5 Maths

 Key ideas

-- Gradient is a measure of the "steepness" of a line.
+- Gradient is a measure of the 'steepness' of a line.

 - The gradient of a horizontal line is zero.
-The gradient of a vertical line is undefined.

 - Parallel lines have equal gradients.